Hearing Aid Styles

 Behind-the Ear Styles

 Behind-the Ear (BTE) hearing aids sit behind or on top of the outer ear, with tubing or wiring that routes sounds into the ear.
-The end of the tubing or wiring connects to an ear tip or custom earmold to secure them in the ear canal.
+The end of the tubing or wiring connects to a receiveror custom earmold to secure them in the ear canal.
 BTEs come in colors to blend in with the hair or skin tones.
 Different BTE sizes accommodate different features, controls, battery types, and degree of power.

 BTE with earmold

 BTEs with earmolds fit mild through profound hearing losses.
-They are generally longer in shape as compared to the mini BTE and RIC models.
+They are generally longer in shape as compared to the RIC model.
 In most cases, the BTE with earmold can house more features, controls, and power than custom models.
 The earmold color and style, and the size of the instrument itself determine how it looks on the ear.

 Power BTE with earmold

 BTEs with earmolds fit severe to profound hearing losses.
-They are generally longer in shape as compared to the mini BTE and RIC.
-In most cases, the BTE with earmold can house more features, controls, and power than custom models.
-The earmold color and style, and the size of the instrument itself determine how it looks on the ear.
+They are generally longer in shape as compared to the BTE.
+The Power BTE can house more features, controls, and power than custom models.